danisankovich/dnd-sink/Readme.md

 * **!barbarian rage**
 * **!bard college of lore**

-(implemented: barbarian, bard, cleric, wizard)
+(implemented: barbarian, bard, cleric, monk, wizard)

 To look up features of a subclass, search for the subclass as the feature